codejones-hub/plutus/doc/tutorials/contract-testing.rst

 In this test, wallet 1 attempts to lock zero Ada, and our model predicts that wallet 1 should receive a game token--but this did not happen.
 To understand why, we need to study the emulator log.
-Here are the relevant parts (with some ellipses, for long hashes in particular):
+Here are the relevant parts:

  .. code-block:: text

+    ...
     [INFO] Slot 1: 00000000-0000-4000-8000-000000000000 {Contract instance for wallet 1}:
                      Receive endpoint call: Object (fromList [("tag",String "lock"),...
     [INFO] Slot 1: W1: Balancing an unbalanced transaction: